UPLB-CMSC100-AY2324-2S/cmsc100-ay2324-uv4l-ex03-michaelcariaso/README.md

 7. Added more conditions in the validatePassword function for checking the values of the boolean variables and for returning the correct value
 8. Implemented the reversePassword function and added a loop for reversing the string parameter and return statement
 9. Created and initialized the object to be returned in the storePassword function
+10. Added the name parameter as the value of the name key of the object and called the validatePassword function